JamesHWade/gpttools/README.md

-- Add roxygen: uses text-davinci-003 model from OpenAI to add and fill out a roxygen skeleton to your highlight code (should be a function) wiht the prompt: “insert roxygen skeleton to document this function”
+- Add roxygen: uses text-davinci-003 model from OpenAI to add and fill out a roxygen skeleton to your highlight code (should be a function) with the prompt: “insert roxygen skeleton to document this function”

 - Convert script to function: uses code-davinci-edit-001 model from OpenAI to convert a highlighted script into a function with the